Quantum Circuits Reproduce Experimental Two-dimensional Many-body Localization Transition Point: Abstract

 \section{Abstract}

-While many-body localization (MBL) is a well-established phenomenon in one-dimension, the fate of higher-dimensional strongly disordered systems in the infinite-time limit is a topic of current debate.
+While many studies point towards the existence of many-body localization (MBL) in one dimension, the fate of higher-dimensional strongly disordered systems is a topic of current debate.
 The latest experiments as well as several recent numerical studies indicate that such systems behave many-body localized -- at least on practically relevant time scales.
-However, thus far, theoretical approaches have been unable to quantitatively reproduce experimentally measured MBL features, an important requirement to demonstrate their validity.
-Here, we develop a formalism to apply fermionic quantum circuits combined with automatic differentiation to simulate two-dimensional MBL systems realized in optical lattice experiments with fermions.
+However, thus far, theoretical approaches have been unable to quantitatively reproduce experimentally measured MBL features -- an important requirement to demonstrate their validity.
+In this work, we use fermionic quantum circuits as a variational method to approximate the full set of eigenstates of two-dimensional MBL systems realized in fermionic optical lattice experiments.
 Using entanglement-based features, we obtain a phase transition point in excellent agreement with the experimentally measured value.
-We argue that our approach best captures the underlying charge-density-wave experiments and calculate other quantities which can be compared to future experiments, such as the mean localization lengths.
+Moreover, we calculate, the filling fraction-dependent MBL phase diagram, an important feature which has not been addressed in previous literature.
+We argue that our approach best captures the underlying charge-density-wave experiments and compute the mean localization lengths, which can be compared to future experiments.

 \textit{Introduction. ---} An important requirement for the laws of thermodynamics to be meaningful is that closed systems act as their own heat baths.
 For quantum many-body systems, this requirement is expressed in the eigenstate thermalization hypothesis~\cite{deutsch1991quantum,srednicki1994chaos} (ETH).
-However, with the discovery of many-body localization~\cite{Fleishman1980,gornyi2005interacting,aleiner2010finitetemperature} (MBL), it became apparent that not only fine-tuned systems are able to evade the ETH~\cite{anderson1958absence}, but that there exists an entire phase of matter that lacks thermalization.
-For one-dimensional strongly disordered quantum systems, the existence of MBL is well-established through various numerical studies~\cite{znidaric2008many,pal2010mb,Bardarson2012,kjall2014many}, experimental observations~\cite{Schreiber842,Lukin2018,Smith_MBL,Roushan2017,Choi2017} and a recent rigorous proof using only very mild assumptions~\cite{imbrie2016many}.
+However, with the discovery of many-body localization~\cite{Fleishman1980,gornyi2005interacting,basko2006metal} (MBL), it became apparent that not only fine-tuned systems are able to evade the ETH~\cite{anderson1958absence}, but that there exists an entire phase of matter that lacks thermalization.
+For one-dimensional strongly disordered quantum systems, the existence of MBL is underpinned by various numerical studies~\cite{znidaric2008many,pal2010mb,Bardarson2012,kjall2014many}, experimental observations~\cite{Schreiber842,Lukin2018,Smith_MBL,Roushan2017,Choi2017}, and a recent rigorous proof using only very mild assumptions~\cite{imbrie2016many}.